-These easy felt Christmas ornaments are so budget friendly that you can make a ton of them.
-I designed and embellished them like traditional Nordic style ornaments.
+Felt Christmas ornaments are budget friendly., so you can make a ton of them.
+I designed and embellished these homemade felt Christmas tree decorations with a traditional Nordic style.
 The ornaments are made out of craft felt, embroidery floss and a wee bit of fiberfill.
 However, there are a few with added yarn, buttons, bells, rick rack and glass beads.

 This post contains affiliate links.
 This means that if you purchase from one of the these links I will make a small commission, but rest assured you will not pay more for any products.

 My favorite ornaments are the pairs: the DIY Scandinavian Gnomes and Gingerbread People.
 I did not plan on making the girls, but when I saw how lonely the guys looked I had to make them in pairs.

 The patterns are a simple download.
 After you print out the patterns you can trace them with a water-soluble fabric marker.
 After you have the patterns traced out on the felt then cut them out in pairs (one front and one back) for each shape.

 The best part of making these easy felt Christmas ornaments is the decorating.
 This is where you can really have fun and add your own flair.
 Once you are happy with the decorations it is time to start sewing the backs to the fronts.

 Hand-sewing the front and back will be in two steps.